saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-21-deco-decorated-functions.md

 Using `deco` is very easy.
 I have used it in the past in circumstances where I needed a script to quickly send SNMP requests or some ICMPs to devices.

 The beauty of using `deco` is that the implementation requires so little effort.
-There are some limitations to the package though.
 You can read more about `deco` [here](https://github.com/alex-sherman/deco).